RoboCup-SPL/GameController/TCM.md

 `teamcomm.gui.drawings.PerPlayer` as drawings which per frame are drawn once for each robot of the team.

-These classes override the methods init() (optional), hasAlpha(), getPriority() and draw().
+These classes override the methods `init()` (optional), `hasAlpha()`, `getPriority()` and `draw()`.
 The TCM instantiates each class exactly once and calls its methods as follows:

-* init() is called once when the object is instantiated (i.e. when the plugin was just loaded).
+* `init()` is called once when the object is instantiated (i.e. when the plugin was just loaded).
-  This method may be used to load models or other resources needed for the drawing.
+    * This method may be used to load models or other resources needed for the drawing.
-* hasAlpha() is supposed to return true iff the drawing contains transparency.
+* `hasAlpha()` is supposed to return true iff the drawing contains transparency.
-  This information is needed so the TCM can set up the rendering order so that transparent objects are drawn after opaque objects.
+    * This information is needed so the TCM can set up the rendering order so that transparent objects are drawn after opaque objects.
-* getPriority() is supposed to return a priority for the drawing if it contains transparency.
+* `getPriority()` is supposed to return a priority for the drawing if it contains transparency.
 This is needed in order to achieve the correct rendering order of objects containing transparency.
 The priority value should be higher the farther away the object is from the viewer.
-  Make sure to align your priorities to those of the default drawings:
+    * Make sure to align your priorities to those of the default drawings:
       The field drawing has a priority of 1000, the ball drawing 500 and the player number drawing 10.
-* draw() does the actual drawing.
+* `draw()` does the actual drawing.
 Its parameters are the OpenGL 2.0 context it should draw on, the current state of the robot for which the drawing is drawn and a camera object.
-  When draw() is called, the OpenGL modelview matrix is initially set up so that the x axis points towards the opponent goal and (0,0,0) is the center of the field.
-When implementing your own drawings, make sure that you reset the modelview matrix to this (e.g. using glPushMatrix()/glPopMatrix()) when your draw() method returns.
+    * When `draw()` is called, the OpenGL modelview matrix is initially set up so that the x axis points towards the opponent goal and (0,0,0) is the center of the field.
+When implementing your own drawings, make sure that you reset the modelview matrix to this (e.g. using `glPushMatrix()` / `glPopMatrix()`) when your `draw()` method returns.

 Apart from per player drawings, teams may also write static drawings which are drawn only once per frame like the field drawing.
 For this, the drawings extend